minio/docs/source/administration/object-management/transition-objects-to-minio.rst

    :local:
    :depth: 2

-The procedure on this page creates a new object lifecycle management rule that transitions objects from a bucket on a primary MinIO deployment to a bucket remote MinIO deployment.
+The procedure on this page creates a new object lifecycle management rule that transitions objects from a bucket on a primary MinIO deployment to a bucket on a remote MinIO deployment.
 This procedure supports cost-management strategies such as tiering objects from a "hot" MinIO deployment using NVMe storage to a "warm" MinIO deployment using SSD .

 .. todo: diagram